-- Involvement in projects funded by the European Union.
-Eligibility for receiving EU funding depends on the specific peculiarities of a given Program and are not typically open to non EU/EEA countries.
+- Involvement in projects funded i.e. by the European Union (hence their eligibility for receiving EU funding) is contingent to the peculiarities of the Program under which the respective project is being funded and are not typically open to none EU/EEA countries.

-- Their involvement in processes such as policy development is contingent to the requirements issued by the formal authority driving the process; there are general directorates that allow non-EU countries experts’ opinions while others don’t.
+- Their involvement in processes such as policy development is contingent to the requirements issued by the respective formal authority driving the process; there are Directorates General that allow non-EU/EEA experts’ opinions while others don’t.

 - ENWHP campaigns and training development will typically be focused within a European context, though full access will be provided to materials which could then be adapted for use elsewhere.

 Any organisation or individual can become a member of ENWHP, and a number of different membership types have been sonsidered as possible.
 These are:

 - Public sector (it includes inter alia Government ministries-central or regional, Public sector bodies, Research Institutes, Universities, etc.);